Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 - Against the spread, Tulsa is 3-2-0 this season.

-- This season, the Golden Hurricane are winless ATS when entering a game as a favorite of 8.5 points or more.
+- The Golden Hurricane have yet to cover the spread this season when favored by 8.5 points or more.

 - Tulsa's games this year have hit the over on all five set point totals.

-- In games that Tulsa totals more than 495.4 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Tulsa piles up more than 495.4 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Hurricane have turned the ball over nine times this season, four more turnovers than the Bulls have forced (5).